pastorryanhayden/blog/source/_posts/2023-08-14-rule-4-dont-worry-about-delivery.md

 Have a point.
 Know what you are going to say.
 Know how you are going to say it.
 Don't veer off.
 If you can do this, people will deal with whatever kind of delivery you have.
 If you are boring and don't have good content, then no amount of yelling, running or juggling will keep people interested.

 McDonalds is one of the most slickly packaged experiences in the modern world.
 They have beautiful buildings, animated video signs with some of the best food photography in the world, and constantly changing packaging.
 In contrast, most of us know a hole-in-the wall restaurant with little to no decorations, standard food service tablecloths and plates, and almost no advertising whose food is amazing.
-If time isn't an option, which would you rather go to.
+If time isn't an option, which would you rather go to?

 Focus on content, not on presentation.
 Focus on feeding people a good meal - and they will keep coming back for more.

 ### Respect the time and attention of the audience.

 Let's say you preach to 80 people every Sunday for 30 minutes.
-That is not 30 minutes of people's life you are using.
-It is 40 hours of people's lives represented in the room.
-If you are unprepared or you drone on (which is often a symptom of being unprepared) you are wasting people's time and often, they know it.
+That is not 30 minutes of people's life you are using. **It is 40 hours of people's lives represented in the room.**  If you are unprepared or you drone on (which is often a symptom of being unprepared) you are wasting people's time and often, they know it.

 Those people could be sleeping in, or out on a boat, or playing golf.
 Instead they got up on one of their few days off to worship God and to hear a message from God's word.
 Their time and attention is a gift.  **Do not waste their time.**